-The HMRC guidance document confirms the below have to be applicable for the relief to be available:
+The HMRC guidance document confirms below the factors which have to be applicable in order for the relief to be available:

 Individuals will be able to claim a basic rate tax reduction from their Income Tax liability on the portion of finance costs not deducted in calculating the profit.
 In practice this tax reduction will be calculated as 20% of the lower of the:

 Therefore if there is no property profit, you will not be eligible for the relief OR if the total income (excluding savings income and dividend income) is lower than the PA and BPA in the year, this would not be available either.